TechGrounds-Cloud8/cloud8-Rolfsijtema/week4cloud8/AWS-05 S3.md

 Build buckets, fill them with data, give acces and share with other peers.
 Be aware of acces "public"

+What do you pay for in S3?
+- GB storage per month
+- Transfer OUT to out of the region

+You don’t pay for:
+- Transfer IN to Amazon S3
+- Transfer OUT from S3 to CloudFront or EC2 in the same region

 ## Key terminology

 There are 4 storage classes: